• Menu

 10 Best Things to Do in Bergen, Norway

-Best Things to do in Bergen
+Best Things to Do in Bergen

 Initially my interest in going to Bergen was sparked when I discovered a train route I could take with my RailEurope flexipass that goes from one side of Norway to the other.
 It starts in Oslo and ends in Bergen and has several other scenic stops you can make on the way.
 Since I always enjoy a challenge, the idea of traveling across the entire country while sightseeing on the way was a no brainer, but I was really looking forward to getting to spend some down time exploring Bergen as well.